Creative building solutions

 COLLABORATING WITH OUR PARTNERS TO IDENTIFY INNOVATIVE BUILDING TECHNIQUES AND DELIVER THE HOMES OF THE FUTURE

-In preparing for our 2030 commitments, we have reviewed our innovation plans in response to new policies, building regulations and the FHS.
-Through advocacy and engagement, this will result in the transformation of industry practices to create low carbon communities and homes.
+In preparing for our 2030 commitments through our Balances Resource pillar of our Building a Living Legacy strategy, we review our innovation strategies in response to new policies, building regulations, the FHBS and, increasingly, sectoral indices.
+Through focused advocacy and collaboration, we believe the necessary transformation of industry practices will create low carbon communities and homes with improved wellbeing.

-100 per cent of our new build schemes benefit from low carbon or renewable technologies and we are transitioning from gas-led infrastructure to decarbonised electrified systems through either air or ground source heat pumps.
-When connecting to neighbourhood systems we are advocating similarly progressive strategies to support a holistic transition for communities.
-Given our schemes’ sustainable locations, we are including less car parking provision but when available we install at least 20 per cent EV charging points and increasingly circa-80 per cent passive infrastructure for residents.
-This approach coalesces with the Green Travel Plans we provide at all schemes.
+100 per cent of our new build schemes benefit from low carbon or renewable technologies.
+During 2021, all new planning applications have pivoted from gas-led infrastructure to fossil fuel free, decarbonised electrified systems – either air or ground source heat pumps.
+Notwithstanding, in some locations, when connecting to existing gas-led neighbourhood systems, e.g., Stratford City, London E14, we are advocating similarly progressive strategies to support a holistic transition for communities.